-YouTube TV makes it easy to find live TV shows, but it’s equally as simple to record shows and movies to watch at a later time with its cloud DVR function.
+YouTube TV’s navigation makes it easy to find live TV shows, but it’s equally as simple to record content to watch at a later time with its cloud DVR function.

 3. How do you stream YouTube TV on your TV?

-You can always watch YouTube TV on your phone, tablet or computer, but what if you just want to watch your favorite shows on the big screen?
+You can always watch YouTube TV on your phone, tablet or computer, but what if you just want to stream your favorite shows on the big screen?

-Don’t have a Chromecast?
-Roku, Apple TV, Android TV, Xbox One and some Samsung and LG TVs are now supported.
+YouTube TV’s list of supported devices includes Google Chromecast, Roku, Apple TV, Android TV, Xbox One, and some Samsung and LG TVs.
 Click here for an updated list.

 4. Can a family share YouTube TV?